 We’ve built a new library in Brooklyn Heights.
 At over 26,000 square feet, the new library has more public space than any other branch in Brooklyn and a bright, open design with flexible spaces for books, programs and technology.

 After a two-year public process, this project was approved by Community Board 2, the City Planning Commission, the New York City Council and the Brooklyn Borough Board.
-The new library will open June 8, 2022.
+The new library opened on June 8, 2022.

 Design for Brooklyn Heights Library

 In 2015, BPL held three public community planning workshops and conducted online surveys.
 These workshops, as well as interviews with library staff, planning sessions with teenagers and regular meetings with librarians influenced the library's design.

 The design features:

 The new library is 26,620 square feet, making it the largest nieghborhood branch in Brooklyn.

 A double height Main Hall, filled with books, shelves, seating and a reading circle.